MLB postpones start of season, cancels rest of spring training | CBC Sports

 Was scheduled to start March 26, delayed at least 2 weeks

-Major League Baseball has postponed the start of the regular season by at least two weeks and cancelled the rest of spring training due to the COVID-19 pandemic.
+Major League Baseball delayed the start of its season by at least two weeks because of the coronavirus outbreak and suspended the rest of its spring training game schedule.

-Baseball commissioner Rob Manfred had a conference call with his executive council Thursday to discuss the situation and then a call with controlling owners of the 30 clubs.
+Opening day had been scheduled for March 26.
+The decision announced by Commissioner Rob Manfred on Thursday left open whether each team would still play a 162-game schedule.

+"It's unfortunate but I think it's the proper measure we need to take now given the situation the country's in and the world's in," New York Yankees slugger Giancarlo Stanton said.
+"It's important to know that some things are bigger than baseball, bigger than sports at the moment.
+Once we're able to hopefully get a hold on some things and get some questions answered we can figure out when things can continue."

-MLB had continued to play into Thursday, when Florida Governor Ron DeSantis said he strongly recommended to local authorities and organizers that they limit all mass gatherings.
+MLB had continued to play into Thursday, two weeks before openers at Dodger Stadium, Camden Yards and other parks.
+But baseball changed course after Florida Gov. Ron DeSantis said at a morning news conference he had strongly recommended to local authorities and organizers that they limit all mass gatherings.

-The big league season had been scheduled to start March 26, its earliest opening other than for international games.
+"MLB and the clubs have been preparing a variety of contingency plans regarding the 2020 regular season schedule," the baseball commissioner's office said in a statement.
+"MLB will announce the effects on the schedule at an appropriate time and will remain flexible as events warrant, with the hope of resuming normal operations as soon as possible."

-"This contract is subject to federal or state legislation, regulations, executive or other official orders or other governmental action, now or hereafter in effect respecting military, naval, air or other governmental service, which may directly or indirectly affect the player, club or the league," it says.
+"This contract is subject to federal or state legislation, regulations, executive or other official orders or other governmental action, now or hereafter in effect respecting military, naval, air or other governmental service, which may directly or indirectly affect the player, club or the league," every Uniform Player's Contract states.

 The provision also states the agreement is "subject also to the right of the commissioner to suspend the operation of this contract during any national emergency during which Major League Baseball is not played."